Residential Campus Visits

 The Department of Residence Life invites current and prospective students to visit UAA’s residential campus and learn more about our inclusive, comfortable and educationally-focused community.
 Visits are offered on a regular basis on the following days and times in conjunction with Green & Gold Visits of UAA’s main campus:

-- Wednesdays starting at 12:30 pm directly following the 10 am Green & Gold Visit
+- Wednesdays starting at 12:00 noon directly following the 10 am Green & Gold Visit

 If you are interested in touring UAA’s main campus, information regarding Green and Gold Visits and the registration form can be found on the Admissions website.